nain-F49FF806/composerr/README.md

 Why write bespoke error enums, when you can compose!

+> [!TIP]
+> If you'd like to see a demo first, jump to [demo section](#demo),
+> else continue to [about section](#about) to understand what exactly composerr solves.

 ## About

 Many rust libraries have a single large error enum.
-With error variants being *all* the different failure modes *of the library*.
+With error variants being *all* different failure modes *of the library*.
-Sometimes this is can dilute locally relevant information.
+Sometimes this is can dilute locally relevant (contextual) information.

 For example consider the error enum of the wonderful sqlx library, [`sqlx::Error`](https://docs.rs/sqlx/latest/sqlx/error/enum.Error.html).